 for

-Bedrock Consortium Project, a LF Network Projects, LLCLF Projects, LLC
+Bedrock Technical Project, a LF Network Projects, LLC

 Adopted ___________

-This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the [[Network Name]COMMUNITY NAME] open source project, which has been established as [[Network Name]COMMUNITY NAME] a Series of LF Utility Networks, LLCLF Projects, LLC (the “Project”).
-LF Utility Networks, LLCLF Projects, LLC (“LFUNLF Projects”) is a Delaware series limited liability company.
+This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Bedrock Technical Project , which has been established as Bedrock Technical Project a Series of LF Projects, LLC (the “Project”).
+LF Projects, LLC (“LF Projects”) is a Delaware series limited liability company.
 All contributors (including committers, maintainers, and other technical positions) and other participants in the Project (collectively, “Collaborators”) must comply with the terms of this Charter.

 Mission and Scope of the Project

-The mission of the Project is to [MISSION STATEMENT].
+The mission of the Project is to oversee open source assets and configuration decisions, advise on network and policy decisions associated with the specifications, code and governance frameworks pertinent to the Bedrock Business Utility.

-The scope of the Project includes collaborative development under the Project License (as defined herein) supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.
+The scope of the Project includes collaborative development under the licenses of the Project supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.

 Technical Steering Committee

-The Technical Steering Committee (the “TSC”) will be responsible for all technical oversight of the open source Project.
+The Technical Steering Committee (the “TSC”) will be responsible for all technical oversight of the Project.

-The TSC voting members are initially the Project’s Committers.
-At the inception of the project, the Committers of the Project will be as set forth within the “CONTRIBUTING” file within the Project’s code repository.
-The TSC may choose an alternative approach for determining the voting members of the TSC, and any such alternative approach will be documented in the CONTRIBUTING file.
+At inception of the Project, the composition of the TSC will be as follows: one voting representative from each Governing Member of the Bedrock Consortium, a directed fund of the Linux Foundation (the “Consortium”).
+The Committers of the Project will be as set forth within the Project’s web site, repository or wiki.

+The TSC may choose an alternative approach for determining the voting members of the TSC.
+Any such alternative approach will be documented in the Project’s web site, repository or wiki.
 Any meetings of the Technical Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.

 TSC projects generally will involve Contributors and Committers.
-The TSC may adopt or modify roles so long as the roles are documented in the CONTRIBUTING file.
+The TSC may adopt or modify roles so long as the roles are documented in the Project’s web site, repository or wiki.
 Unless otherwise documented:

 Contributors include anyone in the technical community that contributes code, documentation, or other technical artifacts to the Project;